16 Facebook Hacks You’ll Wish You Knew Sooner

 Luckily, turning off auto-play only takes a matter of seconds.
 On your desktop, go to “Settings,” then “Videos,” and change the “Auto-Play Videos” settings from “Default” to “Off.”
 You can also change this on your mobile app.
 Tap the three stacked lines in the bottom right corner of the app. iPhone users, scroll down to “Settings,” then “Account Settings,” then “Videos and Photos,” and look for the auto-play option.
 Android users, tap “App Settings,” then “Autoplay.”

 Here’s another reason you and your significant other need to be Facebook Official.
-If you go to facebook.com/us, I’ll show you the complete Facebook history between you and your boo, including photos, status updates with each other, and other fun memories that capture your love.
+If you go to facebook.com/us, Facebook will show you the complete Facebook history between you and your boo, including photos, status updates with each other, and other fun memories that capture your love.
 At least, everything about it that you put online.
-If you’re not in a relationship, facebook.com/us takes you to the relationship status on your profile, where I not-so-delicately remind you that you are, in fact, single.
+If you’re not in a relationship, facebook.com/us takes you to the relationship status on your profile, where you are not-so-delicately remind you that you are, in fact, single.
 Sorry for the rude awakening.
 Whether you’re single or taken, don’t make these social media mistakes that can ruin your relationships.

-I can show you the world
+Showing you the world

 No, seriously.
 On facebook.com/livemap, you can see Facebook live streams happening in real time all over the world.
 They show up as blue dots on a map you can zoom in and around on (the bigger the dot, the more people are watching).
 Hold your mouse over a dot for a preview.
 It could be a makeup tutorial, a local news channel covering a developing story, or someone who just likes talking to random strangers.
 If you think you know everything there is to know about Facebook, check out these Facebook “Facts” that are totally false.